 - Zig Zagged:

-- Enforced: The show's a comedy, and a subverted Aesop is a standard joke.
+- Enforced: The show is a comedy intended mainly for adults, and a subverted Aesop is a standard joke.

 - Lampshaded: "Alice, you shouldn't be teaching lessons like that!
 Think of the kids!"

 - Invoked: Alice is a bit of a jokester, and she finds this sort of thing funny.

 - Exploited: Alice knows that teaching a controversial topic will just get the show more attention due to the Moral Guardians reaction.

 - Defied: "We can't have lessons like that on the show!
 Think of the kids!"

 Bob: Alice, seriously.
 Can you imagine the reactions people would have if that lesson were put in a kid's TV show?!

 - Conversed: "Hahaha!
 I can't believe they snuck that into a kid show!"